Bruised Toenail From Running – How to To treat & Prevent

 If you’re not experiencing serious pain, you likely don’t need any specific treatment for runners’ toenails.

-But, if too much blood accumulates under the toenail to the point of forcing the nail to lift from its bed, then you’re trouble.
+But, if too much blood accumulates under the toenail to the point of forcing the nail to lift from its bed, then you’re in trouble.
 This often results in sharp or throbbing pain.

 Additional Resource – Your Guide to Groin Strains While Running